discord-jda/JDA-Website/docs/using-jda/interactions.md

 ### Handling SelectionMenuEvent

-When a user chooses options from a dropdown, you will receive a `SelectionMenuEvent` for the respective interaction with the selected values.
+When a user selects their options from a dropdown and submits their choices, you will receive a `SelectionMenuEvent` for the respective interaction with the selected values.

 !!! example